idena-network/idena-docs/docs/developer/node/smart-contracts-methods.md

 ## `contract_call` and `contract_estimateCall` methods

-Method `contract_call` creates `CallTx` transaction to call a smart contract's method.
-Use `contract_estimateCall` method to estimate gas consumption of the `contract_call` transaction.
+Method `contract_call` creates [`CallContractTx`](./smart-contracts#2-callcontracttx) transaction to call specified contract's method.
+Use `contract_estimateCall` method to estimate gas consumption of the future `CallContractTx` transaction.

 **Parameters:**

 - `from`: sender address
-- `contract`: smart contract address
+- `contract`: contract address
-- `method`: smart contract's method to call
+- `method`: name of the called contract's method
-- `amount`: amount of coins transferred to the smart contract address
+- `amount`: amount of coins transferred to the contract address
-- `args`: dynamic list of parameters relevant to specified smart contract's method
+- `args`: dynamic list of parameters relevant to specified contract's method
 - `broadcastBlock`: block number when a postponed transaction should be published by the node

 **Example:**